 Nearly 1.5 million people in the United States are estimated to be living with aortic stenosis, a narrowing of the main heart valve that impedes blood flow from the heart.
-For years, open heart surgery was the best option to remedy this condition in patients, but continued research in the field has led to transcatheter … Continue reading TAVR clinical research ushering in new era of non-invasive heart care
+For years, open heart surgery was the best option to remedy this heart valve disease in patients, but continued research in the field has led … Continue reading TAVR clinical research ushering in new era of non-invasive heart care

 With so many treatment options available for cardiovascular conditions, it’s often hard for patients – and sometimes even caregivers – to decide on the approach that best fits.
 That’s one of the reasons Baylor Scott & White Health has reorganized how cardiovascular care is delivered at its facilities.
 The goal is to put every patient … Continue reading Cardiovascular care services reorganized at Baylor Scott & White Health